Palm oil production in Indonesia: Production

 Indonesia is considering plans to increase production this by introducing newer varieties which could double production rate per hectare (acre).

 Borneo and Sumatra are the two islands that account for 96% of Indonesia's palm oil production.
 As of 2011, there were 7.8 e6ha of palm oil plantations, with 6.1 e6ha of these being productive plantations under harvest, thus making Indonesia the global leader in crude palm oil (CPO) production.
 According to World Bank reports, nearly 50% of CPO produced in the country is exported in an unprocessed form, while the remaining is processed into cooking oil, about half of which is exported, while the rest is consumed locally.
+The unprocessed CPO are exported to Pasir Gudang in Johor, Malaysia, before the refined palm oil and palm kernel oil are exported worldwide.

 The crude palm oil production system is vital to the economy of Indonesia and has many domestic and foreign uses.
 It provides a major export source through food and for industrial use.
 It is also used for domestic food, biodiesel, and biofuel.
 It is estimated that the population of Indonesia will grow to 285 million people in 2025 which will lead to an increased domestic demand for vegetable oil.
 In addition, other domestic industrial uses of palm oil are to support the pharmaceutical, cosmetic, and chemical industries.